Last Updated: May 11, 2020

-In the latest issue of the Pennsylvania Bulletin (Vol. 49 No. 32), Governor Wolf's office released its regulatory agenda for the second half of 2019.
+In the latest issue of the Pennsylvania Bulletin (Vol. 50 No. 19), Governor Wolf's office released its regulatory agenda for the first half of 2020.
 All agencies under the jurisdiction of the Governor are required semi-annually to publish an agenda of regulations under development or consideration.

-A few of the items on the Governor's agenda may be of particular relevance to Pennsylvania physicians, including updates to the state’s hospital and long-term care facility regulations as well as updates to State Board of Medicine’s licensure fees and the State Board of Osteopathic Medicine’s prescribing and licensure regulations.
+A few of the items on the Governor's agenda may be of particular relevance to Pennsylvania physicians, including updates to the state’s hospital and long-term care facility regulations as well as updates to State Board of Medicine regulations and the State Board of Osteopathic Medicine’s prescribing rules and fee provisions.
 These updates are discussed below.

-Proposed updates to the health facilities and hospital regulations are currently slated to be published in September 2019 and proposed updates to the long-term care facility regulations are slated to be published by November 2019.
-The expected publishing dates on these regulations have changed several times over the past few Regulatory Agendas released.
+Both proposed updates to the health facilities and hospital regulations and proposed updates to the long-term care facility regulations are currently slated to be published by November 2020.
+Note though that the expected publishing dates on these regulations have changed several times over the past few Regulatory Agendas released.

 Updates to the hospital regulations could include allowing each hospital to determine which health care practitioners may be part of that hospital’s medical staff and permitting CRNAs to administer anesthesia without being under the supervision of an anesthesiologist or other physician.
 The Pennsylvania Medical Society (PAMED) opposes medical staff membership changes and opposes authorizing CRNAs to administer anesthesia without physician supervision.
 In the event that the hospital regulations include these provisions, PAMED will actively oppose these changes and submit comments in opposition.
 PAMED will alert its members of these proposed changes and recommend that members submit comments as well.

 Communicable and Noncommunicable Diseases Revisions (Department of Health)

 DOH will update its reportable disease regulations (28 Pa.
 Code, Chapter 27